Sonia-96/MyStudyNotes/Network & Security/Cryptography.md

 In Diffie-Hellman, the private key is g<sup>x</sup> % N, while in Elliptic Curve Cryptography, the private key is e * g.
 The curve has 2 properties: given g an e * g (g is a point, e is an integer), it's super hard to figure out e.
 (Why??? it seems like just a simple math.)

-## Certificate
+## Signed Certificate

-A biggest problem in the Diffie Hellmen is that everybody can use your public key to send you messages.
-For example, Trudy can trick Alice and Bob with Trudy's own public key.
+A biggest problem in the public key cryptography is that everybody can use your public key to send you messages.
+For example, in Diffie Hellmen, Trudy can trick Alice and Bob with Trudy's own public key.
 Alice/Bob assumes it's Bob/Alice's public key, so they will establish shared secret keys with Trudy.

 <img src="./assets/image-20230301214827717.png" alt="image-20230301214827717" style="zoom: 25%;" />

-To avoid this problem, we should use public key certificate to verify that a public key belongs to a specific entity.
-Certification Authorities (CA) can verify the identity and issue certificates.
+To avoid this problem, we should use **public key certificate** to verify that a public key belongs to a specific entity. **Certification Authorities (CA)** can verify the identity and issue certificates.

 Selected fields in a certificate: